omnifroodle/Maven_DSE/readme.md

-# DSE Cassandra Java interaction demo
+# DSE Cassandra Java Driver Demo
 This demo shows the basics of interacting with data using the DSE Java driver.

 Included: